 Here is what you should do:

-Nope, now-way!
+Nope, no way!
 You don’t want to do this.
 If at all possible, do not skip doing an engagement session with your wedding photographer.
 In some cases, like destination weddings, doing an engagement shoot with your South Florida photographer may be out of the question.
-But in all other cases, make sure you get an engagement session scheduled before your wedding.
+But in all other cases, ensure you get an engagement session scheduled before your wedding.

 An engagement session allows you to get comfortable in front of the camera and your photographer.
 It also helps the photographer learn what works best for you and how to best direct and work with you to draw out the sweetest expressions.
 So, don’t skip this.

 Your wedding photographer has photographed hundreds and perhaps thousands of weddings.
-They have seen and experienced just about everything you can possibly imagine at a wedding.
+They have seen and experienced almost everything you can imagine at a wedding.
 Furthermore, you hired the best photographer because you want beautiful and timeless photos.
 Don’t sabotage yourself by not listening to your photographer.
 They got your back and have your best interest at heart.

-Have you ever gone to the store to purchase something, and the people that work in the store act as if they didn’t want your money?
+Have you ever gone to the store to purchase something, and the people that worked in the store acted as if they didn’t want your money?
 Ok, this may have been a lousy analogy.
 But what I’m trying to convey to you is don’t hire your photographer and then ghost them or be aloof with them.